Why do I need Heat Resistant Tape or Strong Heat Resistant Tape?

 Why do I need tweezers?

-You’ll use tweezers to lift the corner of your Infusible Ink design once the heat transfer is complete.
-If the paper separates from the liner of the Infusible Ink Transfer Sheet, use tweezers to lift the paper off the project surface; if you lift by hand, the still-warm design may cause a second unwanted transfer, called ghosting, or leave finger-shaped impressions on your project.
+Once heat transfer is complete, use tweezers to lift the corner of Infusible Ink design.
+If paper separates from the liner of the Infusible Ink Transfer Sheet, use tweezers to remove paper from project surface; if removing by hand, the still-warm design may cause a second unwanted transfer, called ghosting, or leave finger-shaped impressions on your project.

-Why do I need to use a Cricut EasyPress Mat?
+Why do I need to use a Cricut EasyPress Mat or Cricut Pressing Mat for Infusible Ink transfers with Cricut EasyPress?
 Can’t I use a towel instead?

-The innovative construction of the Cricut EasyPress Mat helps eliminate moisture and directs heat to your Infusible Ink design during the transfer process.
+The innovative construction of the Cricut EasyPress Mat and Cricut Pressing Mat helps eliminate moisture and directs heat to your Infusible Ink design during the transfer process with Cricut EasyPress.
 For standard heat-transfer vinyl (HTV) projects, a towel works fine, but it does not provide the required surface for a successful Infusible Ink transfer.

 Do I need both Infusible Ink Transfer Sheets and Pens/Markers to get started?

 No. You can use either.
-However, if you want to use both in one project, refer to the Cricut EasyPress Heat Transfer Guide for appropriate time and temperature settings.
+However, if you want to use both in one project, refer to the Cricut Heat Guide or Cricut Heat app (for Cricut EasyPress 3 and Cricut Hat Press) for precise time and temperature settings.
 You’ll need to transfer each separately.

 Can I reuse my butcher paper?